Join Our Mailing List

 Treasurer

 Bernadine Lennon resides in Greentown and has served as Board Treasurer since 2008.
-She is Chair of the Finance Committee.
-As Chair of the Programs & Membership Committee, she is responsible for planning and developing the Society’s annual Calendar of Events.
-She coordinates the annual Community History Seminar, a series of talks on topics pertaining to local history.
-She manages the Society’s Veteran’s History Project and is a member of the Historic Preservation Award Committee.
-Bernadine has given presentations on local history, some of which can be seen on the Society’s YouTube channel.
-She is the author of numerous books and articles on local history, and was the former editor of the Society’s newsletter for 12 years.
+Bernadine is Chair of the Finance Committee and the Program Committee, and manages the GDHS Veteran’s History Project.
+She has given presentations on local history, some of which can be seen on the Society’s YouTube channel.
+She is the author of books and articles on local history and contributes regularly to the “Stories from the Past” section of the Society’s quarterly newsletter, Echoes From the Greene Hills.

 “I enjoy discovering ‘old facts’ that have been forgotten over time and, through research and writing, increasing the community’s awareness of them.
 One example is the Burns & Cross Pottery, now under Lake Wallenpaupack—who knew we had a local pottery?
 If it wasn’t for a hawk flying past their window on November 29, 1880, the pottery’s history may have been lost forever!” — Bernadine Lennon